GNB-UAM/Temporal-Code-Driven-Stimulation-and-Victor-Purpura-distance-protocol/README.md

 4. q - Relative sensitivity of the metric to the precise timing of the spikes
 5. Limit - Victor Purpura distance threshold
 6. Word - Word to detect

+### References
+If you use this code in your research, please cite:

+Ayala, A., Lareo, A., Varona, P. et al. Neural temporal code-driven stimulation in real-time using the Victor–Purpura distance.
+Evolving Systems 16, 53 (2025). https://doi.org/10.1007/s12530-025-09670-4